Ada Ehi: Early and personal life

-Born to Victor and Mabel Ndukauba, Ehi and her three brothers grew up listening to gospel music.
-She is a native of Imo State in Nigeria.
-At 10, she was selected to be a member of the Girls band of Nigerian child star Tosin Jegede.

-She is a graduate of the Lagos State University, (B.Sc Chemical and Polymer Engineering).
+Ehi is a graduate of Lagos State University (B.Sc Chemical and Polymer Engineering).
 During her university days, she actively participated in the Believers Loveworld Campus Fellowship.
-Shortly, she joined the Christ Embassy Choir and since then, she has been active in the church choir.
+Shortly after, she joined the Christ Embassy Choir and afterwards joined the FreeNation INC record label where she has since released her music and carried on in her professional career as a gospel artist.

-Ehi joined Loveworld Records in 2009.
+Ehi joined FreeNation INC Records in 2009.

-She met her husband, Moses Ehi, at Christ Embassy church during one of her rehearsal sessions while still in the university.
-They married in 2008 and the couple have two children.
+She met her husband, Moses Ehi at Christ Embassy church while in the university.
+They got married in the year 2008 and currently have two children.

 Musical career

-Since joining the Christ Embassy Choir, Ehi has been actively involved in the Music Ministry of Christ Embassy, and has performed at Christ Embassy events in several programs around the world including in Europe, America and several African countries.
+Since joining the Christ Embassy Choir, Ehi has been actively involved in the Music Ministry of Christ Embassy, and has ministered at Christ Embassy events in several programs around the world including in Europe, America and several African countries.

-Her debut album Undenied was released in November 2009.
+Her debut studio album Undenied was released in November 2009.
 Lifted and So Fly, a two-disc album, was released in November 2013.
 She released her third studio album, Future Now, on October 16, 2017.
 It claimed the number-one spot on iTunes Nigeria on the same day.